KRoperUK/KRoperUK.github.io/_pages/spoons.md

 layout: page
 title: spoons
 permalink: /spoons/
-description: all the spoons I've visited
+description: "all the spoons I've visited. this page uses leafletJS and plugins thereof (locatecontrol, markercluster); and has been created to assist in my learning of leafletJS."
-nav: false
+nav: true
 ---

 {% include leaflet-header.html %}